holidaycheck/tech-blog/_posts/2019-05-06-browsertools#1-resource-timing-part1.md

 author_url : /author/wolframkriesing
 author_avatar: wolframkriesing
 read_time : 10
-excerpt: "A look into the Resource Timing interface, it is part of the Performance interface, which you can reach via 'window.performance' in all modern browsers."
+excerpt: "A look into the Resource Timing API, it is part of the Performance API, which you can reach via 'window.performance' in all modern browsers."
 feature_image: posts/2019-05-06-browsertools-1/header.png
 ---

 This post is the start of a series of blog posts about browser tools.
 Among those we plan to look into any kind of tool in and around the browser, so mostly things web developers eventually find useful.
 Let's dive right in.

 Up to here this **page loaded <span id="num-assets-loaded-1">??</span> assets** (or resources) and **took <span id="time-taken-loading-1">??</span> seconds to load**.
-All those information were gathered, just now, via the `Resource Timing interface`, which we would like to cover in this article. <span id="loading-failed-hint-1">(If you just see "??" then reading the data didn't work, do you have an older browser?
+All those information were gathered, just now, via the `Resource Timing API`, which we would like to cover in this article. <span id="loading-failed-hint-1">(If you just see "??" then reading the data didn't work, do you have an older browser?
 Anyways read on so you can try if and how the described API works in your browser?)</span> At the end of the article the same stats with the updated values can be found, watch out.
 If you <a href="{{ page.url }}">reload</a>, the numbers may change.
 {% raw %}
 <script type="text/javascript">